-Too often I see people going to concerts and just getting the photos of the band playing.
-Hey I like doing this just as much.
+Too often see people going to concerts and just getting photos of the band playing.
+But, hey, I like doing this just as much.

-I even work really hard to get close so the viewer is right there with the band.
+I even work hard to get close so the viewer is with the band.
 You need to do this if you are shooting any stage performance of a band.

-Now I backed up a little to show the bands audience.
-While it is a small group you quickly can see how an all boy band will attract mainly young women.
+Now I backed up a little to show the band’s audience.
+Although at the same time, it is a small group, you can quickly see how an all-boy band will attract mainly young women.

-I rounded out the coverage with some detail shots like the one of the management reminding everyone that bands must play their original music to be legit and not breaking the law.
-You have to pay royalty fees to the songwriters who own the copyright if you perform their music.
+I rounded out the coverage with detailed shots like the one of the management reminding everyone that bands must play their original music to be legit and not break the law.
+In addition, you must pay royalty fees to the songwriters who own the copyright if you perform their music.

-Now having people shopping and buying all the band’s T-Shirts, CDs and arm bands would have made a better photo by itself, I find still needing just simple photos help.
-This is really true if I were to put this into a video.
+Now having people shopping and buying all the band’s T-Shirts, CDs, and armbands would have made a better photo by itself; I still need simple images to help.
+These detailed shots are required if I put this into a video.

-While I would normally say this is more of a snapshot photo you take for yourself and not to tell a story, I think here is really communicates the small venue and how the young ladies enjoy being so close to their favorite bands.
+While I would generally say this is more of a snapshot photo you take for yourself and not to tell a story, I think it communicates the small venue and how the young ladies enjoy being so close to their favorite bands.

-We arrived early for a VIP time where you get to hang out with the band before they perform.
-This is a way that the band can make a little extra money.
-But when you arrive early you quickly see this bands all do the work themselves.
+We arrived early for a VIP time, where you get to hang out with the band before they perform.
+Selling VIP tickets is a way that the band can make a little extra money.
+But when you arrive early, you quickly see these bands all do the work themselves.
 They set up and take down without much help.

-The key to having a successful package is to be sure you have a WIDE VARIETY of photos.
+The key to a successful package is ensuring you have a WIDE VARIETY of photos.
 Don’t just shoot the band on the stage.